CityScope/cityscope.github.io/docsite/docs/modules/Brix.md

 ## Deploy your indicator

 Finally, once you have build a series of indicators, the right way to deploy them is to use the `brix.Handler` class.
 A `brix.Handler` object should be the go-to connection to the table and will handle all possible exceptions.
 The two most important methods are `brix.Handler.add_indicators()` which takes a list of `brix.Indicator` objects and connects them to the table, and `brix.Handler.listen()` that is a method that runs continuously waiting for updates in the CityScope table.
-This method creates its own thread by default, to free up the main thread in case the user needs to connect to other tables.
+This method can also creates its own thread, to free up the main thread in case the user needs to connect to other tables (by setting `new_thread=True`).
 The example below assumes you have already defined indicators named Density, Diversity and Proximity in a file named `myindicators.py`.

 ```
 from brix import Handler